New actors’ preferences shape the Government Agenda. Replacing top-down for bottom-up policies

 RISK:

-Against the 25-year alignment on growth targets, but growing disparities, new actors from the street press the state to narrow the gaps with an excess of ideology.
+Against the 25-year alignment on growth targets but growing disparities, new actors from the street press the state to narrow the gaps with an excess of ideology.
 Consolidation of democracy is on the doorstep.
-Deliberation on second generation reforms to tackle disparities shows excessive ideological confrontation.
-The risk of political stalemate when a multiplicity of actors are at play and political opportunists echo the anger from the street.
-A window of opportunity has opened for 2nd generation reforms with the endorsement of OECD.
-WEF 2015 report continues to indicate Chile is on a transition to development, but educational variables are poor.
+Deliberation on second-generation reforms to tackle disparities shows excessive ideological confrontation.
+There is a risk of political stalemate when a multiplicity of actors are at play, and political opportunists echo the anger from the street.
+A window of opportunity has opened for 2nd generation reforms with the endorsement of the OECD.
+The WEF 2015 report continues to indicate that Chile is on a transition to development, but its educational variables are poor.
 The shift from political ideology to efficient policies is harder than expected.
-Deliberation charged with ideology and passionate views.
-If attention to external shocks and macroeconomics is excluded from the Agenda, the government is running the risk of spooking investors.
-Geopolitics with China slowdown, the fall of copper prices and an appreciated dollar should be carefully scrutinized.
+Deliberation is charged with ideology and passionate views.
+If attention to external shocks and macroeconomics is excluded from the Agenda, the government risks spooking investors.
+Geopolitics with China's slowdown, the fall of copper prices, and an appreciated dollar should be carefully scrutinized.
 Inclusive growth and education variables depend on fiscal revenues to materialize them.

 OPPORTUNITY:

-The center-left NM coalition has a unique opportunity to produce efficient policies and make history due to a success in reaching inclusive growth.
-The tradition of citizens’ preference to the center in the political spectrum is key for policy makers at decision level.
-Therefore, against a negative slowdown, NM parties at the center of the political spectrum, can take the lead and help produce sound policies and gain legitimacy from Chilean citizens.
+The center-left NM coalition has a unique opportunity to produce efficient policies and make history due to its success in reaching inclusive growth.
+The tradition of citizens’ preference for the center in the political spectrum is key for policymakers at the decision level.
+Therefore, against a negative slowdown, NM parties at the center of the political spectrum can take the lead and help produce sound policies and gain legitimacy from Chilean citizens.
 Opportunity to show moderation on reforms and attract investors.
-Opportunity for center-right parties to make a constructive opposition and persuade hardliners to adapt to a new country where “all Chileans are on board” (OECD country report 2016, The Economist).
+This opportunity allows center-right parties to construct opposition and persuade hardliners to adapt to a new country where “all Chileans are on board” (OECD country report 2016, The Economist).